Pick Apples and Run with the Wolves in This Rustic SoCal Town

 You won’t be leaving this little town hungry, and for a trip down memory lane, Miner’s Diner is the spot for all your malted needs.
 Dating back to 1929, this charming vintage soda shop has classic diner fare on deck—stacks of pancakes, bacon and eggs, burgers, dogs, and melts included —plus a “Fun Stuff” menu where you’ll find old-timey treats like phosphate soda, ice cream floats, thick shakes and malts, banana splits, and, yes, apple pie.

 Julian Café is another popular spot for breakfast and lunch and serves up some crispy fried chicken and chili fries along with a decadent hot giant cinnamon roll and apple cider float for dessert.
-And over at Julian Grille, the lace curtains and antique furniture are all a part of the draw of a locally beloved steakhouse; bask in the quaint ambiance found inside the cottage, or post up outside on their patio to enjoy a Ruben sandwich and chicken Julian salad.
+And over at Julian Grille, the lace curtains and antique furniture are all a part of the draw of a locally beloved steakhouse; bask in the quaint ambiance found inside the cottage, or post up outside on their patio to enjoy a Reuben sandwich and Julian Chicken Salad.

 There’s no more magical way to start your adventure in Julian than getting a chance to support the wolves.
 Established in 1977, the California Wolf Center is home to several gray wolf packs, including one of the rarest and most endangered species, the Mexican gray wolf.
 Reservations are required to visit, so schedule one of three different tours to learn about wolf conservation and meet with the wolf packs.

-There’s also the Volcan Mountain Wilderness Preserve—go for a gorgeous, yet moderately strenuous hike that will see you crisscross your way through a mix of scenic conifer forest and desert—and the challenging 4.1-mile Three Sisters Falls out-and-back trail in Cleveland National Forest, with a two-mile, 980-feet descent that includes some bouldering, climbing, and traversing before you reach the sparkling falls and the natural swimming pool beneath.
+There’s also the Volcan Mountain Wilderness Preserve—go for a gorgeous, yet moderately strenuous hike that will see you criss-crossing your way through a mix of scenic conifer forest and desert—and the challenging 4.1-mile Three Sisters Falls out-and-back trail in Cleveland National Forest, with a two-mile, 980-foot descent that includes some bouldering, climbing, and traversing before you reach the sparkling falls and the natural swimming pool beneath.

 Cideries and wineries abound